-I am a huge supporter of the fantastic independent retailers and food sellers across Northants - not to mention all of the farmers, growers, producers, bakers, cooks, and many others who deliver so much wonderful locally-sourced food and drink - and I try to visit as many as I can, and to buy locally wherever possible.
-So I was really pleased to hear that not one but four businesses in South Northamptonshire are being recognised for the hard work they do in the area.
+I am a huge supporter of the fantastic independent retailers and food sellers across Northants – not to mention all the farmers, growers, producers, bakers, cooks, and many others who deliver so much wonderful locally-sourced food and drink – I try to visit as many as I can, and to buy locally wherever possible.